Self-EvolveRec: Self-Evolving Recommender Systems with LLM-based Directional Feedback: Additional Experiments

-To demonstrate the simulator agnostic toward specific user traits, we replaced the traits with the Big Five personality traits (Openness, Conscientiousness, Extraversion, Agreebleness, and Neuroticism), following prior works~\cite{ma2025pub}.
-As shown in Table~\ref{tab:big 5},~\proposed~ achieves comparable recommendation performance regardless of the trait definition.
-This results aligns with our observations in Sec.~\ref{exp sim evolve}, indicating that the \text{SIM} is already effective at modeling complex user preferences and generating informative feedback irrespective of the specific traits schema.
-Consequently, this results shows that the key factor in evolution is the precise and qualitative nature of $\mathcal{R}_{\text{SIM}}$ itself, which effectively identifies recommendation failures and provides valid guidance for codebase improvements, proving that~\proposed~is robust to variations in user characterization.
+To verify that \proposed~is not tied to a specific user characterization, we replace the default traits (Activity, Conformity, Diversity) with the Big Five personality traits (Openness, Conscientiousness, Extraversion, Agreeableness, and Neuroticism), following prior work~\cite{ma2025pub}.
+As shown in Table~\ref{tab:big 5}, \proposed~achieves comparable recommendation performance under both persona schemes.
+This is consistent with our observation in Sec.~\ref{exp sim evolve} that SIM already captures complex user preferences reliably, and indicates that the driving factor of evolution is the precise, qualitative nature of $\mathcal{R}_{\text{SIM}}$ rather than the specific trait taxonomy used to construct it.
+These results confirm that \proposed~is robust to variations in user characterization.